curvenote/editor/README.md

 ![CI](https://github.com/curvenote/prosemirror-codemark/workflows/CI/badge.svg)
 [![demo](https://img.shields.io/badge/live-demo-blue)](https://curvenote.github.io/prosemirror-codemark/)

-A plugin for [ProseMirror](https://prosemirror.net/) that handles manipulating inline code marks.
+A plugin for [ProseMirror](https://prosemirror.net/) that handles manipulating and navigating inline code marks.
 The plugin creates a fake cursor as necessary to show you if the next character you type will or will not be marked.
 `prosemirror-codemark` is created and used by [Curvenote](https://curvenote.com).